-Note 1 - The examiner will set nine questions in all, selecting two questions from each unit and one question (Q.No.1) of objective type having 8 sub-parts covering all units.
-Note 2 -- The Candidates will attempt five questions in all, selecting one question from each unit and the compulsory Q. No.1.
+NOTE- The examiner will set nine questions in all, selecting at least two questions from each unit.
+Question No.I is compulsory and will be set by covering whole of the syllabus.
+The student has to attempt five questions in all, selecting at least one question from each unit.
 All questions carry equal marks.

-a.
-Food - Definition and functions.
+- Food Definition and functions. a.

-b.
-Food groups and food guide pyramid
+- Food groups and food guide pyramid b.

-c.
+- Concept of Nutrition Basic terms used in the study of nutrition. c.

+- d.
 Food Intake and regulation of hunger.

-a.
-Basic terminology used in food preparation.

-b.
-Cooking :

-1. Definition, Objectives and principles of cooking.

-2. Different methods of cooking, their advantages and disadvantages.

-a.
-Concept of Nutrition-Basic terms used in study of Nutrition.

-b.
-Enhancing nutritional quality of foods-germination, supplementation, substitution, fortification and enrichment.
+- Basic terminology used in food preparation. a. - Cooking : b.
+1. - Definition, Objectives and principles of cooking. - 2.
+Different methods of cooking, their advantages and disadvantages. - Enhancing nutritional quality of foods germination, fermentation, supplementation, substitution, c. fortification and enrichment.

-a.
-Food adulteration, types of adulterants, adulterants in common foods.

-b.
-Pesticide residues in foods.

-c.
-Food laws and standards - PFA, Essential Commodities Act, FPO, AGMARK, BIS.
+- Food adulteration, types of adulterants, adulterants in common foods. a. b. - Pesticide residues in foods. - Food laws and standards PFA, Essential Commodities Act, FPO, AGMARK, BIS. c.

-1. Srilakshmi, B. (2001).
+- Srilakshmi, B. (2001).
 Food Science.
 New Age International Pvt.
 Ltd., New Delhi.

-2. Manay N.S. and Shadaksharaswamy M. (2005) Foods facts and principles.
+1. - 2.
+Manay N.S. and Shadaksharaswamy M. (2005) Foods facts and principles.
 Seconds edition .
-NewAge International (P) Ltd. , Publishers, New Delhi.
+New Age International (P) Ltd., Publishers, New Delhi.

-M.M: 25 Periods/wk.: 3 Time: 3 Hrs.

-1. Controlling Techniques weights and measures, standard and household measures for raw and cooked foods.

-2. Table setting and table manners.

-3. Preparation of minimum two dishes each using common methods of cooking.

-4. Preparation of food items by fermentation, and germination.
+- Controlling Techniques weights and measures, standard and household measures for raw and 1. cooked foods. - 2.
+Table setting and table manners. - 3.
+Preparation of minimum two dishes each using common methods of cooking. - 4.
+Preparation of food items by fermentation, and germination.

+B.Sc.
+HOME SCIENCE

+Semester II

-English Language and Communication Skills -II
+English Language and Communication Skills -II M.M: 45

-Note 1 - The examiner will set nine questions in all, selecting two questions from each unit and one question (Q.No.1) of objective type having 8 sub-parts covering all units.
-Note 2 -- The Candidates will attempt five questions in all, selecting one question from each unit and the compulsory Q. No.1.
+NOTE- The examiner will set nine questions in all, selecting at least two questions from each unit.
+Question No.I is compulsory.
+It will comprise of translation of a passage of about ten lines, from Hindi to English.
+The student has to attempt five questions in all, selecting at least one question from each unit.
 All questions carry equal marks.